 to local scenes, artists and people e.g. the first [totara] bark hut that

 Samuel Hewlings lived in.
 They have examples of work by John Badcock, Audrey

 McAtamney Gallery opened 22 Jan.
-2011 occupying the upstairs space of the Old Post Office Building on Talbot Street, Geraldine.
+2011 upstairs in the old post office and moved in 2019 to 40A Talbot Street, Geraldine, across the road from the Old Post Office Building on Talbot Street, Geraldine.
 The art here is modern and contemporary art.
 Also has paintings from the secondary market.

 The artist Henry Lowen-Smith is also located on the top side of Geraldine on the way into or out of town, depending what direction you are heading.